nhsland/futurenhs-platform/docs/tech-stack/why-rust.md

 - It provides a comprehensive set of data structures and iterator utilities in its standard library, and supports generics to add more should you need them.
 - It's strict compiler reduces the need for certain types of testing and allows for fearless refactoring - you can be reasonably sure that when it compiles it'll run.
 - When you make a change the compiler can guide you through all the places that you need to change.
+- Its standard formatter means almost all Rust code follows the same code style, which helps with reading third party code.
+- It provides tooling for documentation, which runs code examples as part of unit tests - almost all Rust library documentation looks the same and code examples are guaranteed to work.

 These productivity benefits are enabled by a steeper learning curve.
 Rust has some features that can't currently be found in any other language, and developers may take a while to get up to speed on these.